StudiYash/MLLab/README.md

 - **Medical predictions** (Breast Cancer, Diabetes) are NOT medical advice.
 - **Financial/Survival predictions** (Stock, Titanic) are based on historical data and are not guarantees of future outcomes.

-## 📌 Roadmap

-- Bring all 10 notebooks and datasets into this repo
-- Refactor each project into `train_model() / load_model() / predict()` modules
-- Build per-project Streamlit pages with Code + Interaction tabs
-- Add model comparison summaries and metrics dashboards
-- Polish UI/UX and documentation